 - Focus on a better onboarding process so employees receive a full explanation of their job responsibilities, and follow an onboarding checklist.

-- Check in with new employees in the first 60-90 days to ensure employee satisfaction and role clarity.
+- Survey new employees 60-90 days after their start date to ensure employee satisfaction and role clarity.

 - Require new employees to have regular follow-up meetings with their managers.

 - Establish a Diversity, Equity and Inclusion (DE&I) committee.

 Targeted surveys may only need to happen once or every couple of years.

 But it’s best practice to conduct the same employee engagement survey annually to benchmark results, track improvements and detect new challenges.